 While a grandfather clock adds a layer of charm to your living space, figuring out how to move a grandfather clock is tricky.

-Considerations Before You Move a Grandfather Clock
+Considerations Before You Move Your Grandfather Clock

 Well, this is not your typical furniture that you can yank on a truck and call it a day.
 Most grandfather clocks, especially older ones, require an elaborate process for moving.
 Here are some commonly overlooked aspects of learning how to move a grandfather clock.